facebookresearch/ParlAI/docs/source/tutorial_mturk.rst

 ^^^^^^^^^^^^^^

 - Unless you explicitly set the flag `—auto-approve-delay` or approve the agents work by calling `mturk_agent.approve_work()`, work will be auto approved after 30 days; workers generally like getting paid sooner than this so set the `auto_approve_delay` to be shorter when possible.
 - Occasionally Turkers will take advantage of getting paid immediately without review if you auto approve their work by calling `mturk_agent.approve_work()` at the close of the task.
-If you aren't using any kind of validation before you `approve_work` or if you don't intend to review the work manually, consider setting the `—auto-approve-delay` flag rather than approving immediately.
+If you aren't using any kind of validation before you `approve_work` or if you don't intend to review the work manually, consider setting the `—-auto-approve-delay` flag rather than approving immediately.

 Rejecting Work
 ^^^^^^^^^^^^^^